adilbaig/SCGID/README.markdown

-SCGID - An SCGI client for D (Alpha)
+# SCGID - An SCGI client for D (Alpha)
 This library allows you to create a server in D that can listen/respond to SCGI requests.
 A usage example is available in src/example.d
+To run this example, compile the code, setup apache, run the server and visit the page using a web browser.

-Compilation Instructions
+## Compilation Instructions
 dmd -O -inline src/example.d src/scgi.d

-Run the SCGI server
+## Run the SCGI server
 ./example 4444

-Setting up Webservers
+## Setting up a WebServer
 Most of the well known webservers support the SCGI protocol out of the box (ex: Apache) or via 3rd party plugins (ex: Nginx).
 In both cases, the server is responsible for parsing an incoming HTTP request and converting it into a valid SCGI request that can be passed to the appropraite handler.
 This client reads that request and provides you with a simple API to access those variables.
 Here i have documented how to setup Apache.

-Setting up Apache
+### Setting up Apache
 Official Link : http://httpd.apache.org/docs/2.3/mod/mod_proxy_scgi.html
 You need to enable "mod_proxy_scgi" and setup a "ProxyPass" in your virtual host.
 The following are the simplest steps :

 -	Link (or copy) proxy.load and proxy_scgi.load to the mods-enabled folder.